Top 10 Challenges of Studying Abroad and How to Overcome Them

 - One of the best ways to keep your mind healthy is by indulging your body to be active and healthy – ensure a healthy lifestyle

-- Do not force yourself to blend in, in just one day, things do take time.
+- Do not force yourself to blend in just one day, things do take time.
 It's OK to take small steps.

 - Try utilizing the benefit of having in-house counselors in universities